ollescherling/o_sch_ling/README.md

 - Identification of inactive customers is used for identifying inactive customers, of which a file thereafter is sent to a system team for a mass block.

 - The ongoing risk analysis project is used to compare risk levels between different industries when invoices are sent to debt collection.

+- Registration Organizational Number Standardizer is used to verify and standardize company registration numbers into the format which is applicable in the internal systems.
 _________________________________________________

 - RStudio University Project with the rendered output in https://rpubs.com/ollescherling/967270